Click here for information regarding Covid-19 and Online Consultations

 The nursing staff and board-certified anesthesiologist will perform additional history and physical assessments to assure optimal patient health and safety.
 Sometimes patients will be asked to obtain medical clearance in addition to routine lab or blood work prior to surgery and this will be reviewed as well.

-The surgery itself usually lasts between 30 minutes and 3 hours based upon the number of areas that are to be liposuctioned and the relative complexity of the procedures.
-The patient usually remains in recovery for 1 or 2 hours as they awaken and assessed appropriately prior to discharge.
+The surgery itself usually lasts between 30 minutes and 5 hours, based upon the number of areas that are to be liposuctioned and the relative complexity of the procedures.
+The patient usually remains in recovery for 1 or 2 hours as he or she awakens and is assessed appropriately prior to discharge.

 Liposuction Videos with Dr. Kenneth Hughes